Parida Tantiwasasdakran

 Any amount gets your name listed in the "Thank you to our donors" section of the film's credits!

-There isn't really any perk I can offer you that would change your life or bring you tremendous value or clout.
+There isn't really any life-altering perk I can offer you.
 The chances of profiting from a short are low.
 So what do you get in return?
-The knowledge that you are one of the reasons a group of artist got to come together to do what they truly love; that you have give them a chance to reach for the stars once more; and that you supported an honest pursuit to do something good and meaningful in the world.
+The knowledge that you were one of the reasons a group of artist got to come together to do what they truly love; that you have give them a chance to reach for the stars once more; and that you took part in a venture that tried to do something good and meaningful in the world.
 That's it.
 That's the juicy cookie.
 Which is why we would be eternally grateful for your donation: you'd be doing something selfless.

-Imagine 19 people on a skeleton crew.
-If I pay them all minimum wage for a 12 hour day, that's $4.5K a day.
-I haven't even added in actors, permits, locations, gear rental, insurance, or food yet.
-That would bring me to about $6K a day.
+Imagine 20 people on a basic crew and 4 actors.
+If I pay them all minimum wage for a 12 hour day, that's $6K a day.
+Then add in location, gear rental, insurance, permit, worker's comp and food.

 Can't you do it for cheaper?